m-rbt01/calculator/solution-plan.md

     ENDELSE
 ENDFUNCTION

-FUNCTION set operands TAKES digit click event
+FUNCTION set operands TAKES digit text
+    DECLARE newOutput
     IF result IS NOT empty THEN
         CALL clear function
     ENDIF
-    SET text content to digit node text content DECLARE newOutput
-    IF operator id is empty THEN
+    IF operator symbol is empty THEN
-        SET first operand to its current content plus text content IF NOT +- OR call negate operand function SET newOutput to first operand
+        SET first operand to its current content plus text IF NOT +- OR call negate operand function SET newOutput to first operand
     ENDIF
     ELSE
-        SET second operand to its current content plus text content IF NOT +- OR call negate operand function SET newOutput to first operand, operator symbol, and second operand ENDELSE
+        SET second operand to its current content plus text IF NOT +- OR call negate operand function SET newOutput to first operand, operator symbol, and second operand ENDELSE
     CALL display and PASS output container, and newOutput string ENDFUNCTION

-FUNCTION set operator TAKES id and symbol
+FUNCTION set operator TAKES text
     SET decimal button disabled to false
-    SET operator id to id
-    SET operator symbol to symbol
+    SET operator symbol to text
     CALL display and PASS output container and first operand plus symbol ENDFUNCTION

-FUNCTION evaluate operation TAKES operator click event
+FUNCTION evaluate operation TAKES operator text
-    SET operator node to event target
     IF second operand IS NOT empty THEN
         CALL operate on operation object
         SET decimal button disabled to false